Lulezer/Echlib-Library/README.md

 # Echlib

-A library made to help people start making games.
+A C-C++ library made to help people start making games.
 An easy and open-source game development library.